Wolin National Park

 Wolin National Park (Woliński Park Narodowy) is one of 23 national parks in Poland, situated on the island of Wolin in the far north-west of the country, in West Pomeranian Voivodeship.
-It was established on 3 March 1960 and covers an area of 109.37 km2.
+An IUCN category II protected area, it was established on 3 March 1960 and covers an area of 109.37 km2.
 The park has its headquarters in the town of Międzyzdroje.

 The park contains a varied flora and fauna.
 Its attractions include the sea cliffs of Gosań and Kawcza Góra, and a wisent (European bison) sanctuary.